ICD-11 code : 6C4A.4;

 prolonged period or in large amounts.
 Presenting features of Nicotine withdrawal may

-include dysphoric or depressed mood, insomnia, irritability, frustration, anger, anxiety,
+include dysphoric or depressed mood, insomnia, irritability, anger, anxiety, difficulty

-difficulty concentrating, restlessness, bradycardia, increased appetite, and weight
+concentrating, restlessness, bradycardia, increased appetite, and craving for tobacco

 ICD-11 inclusion : tobacco withdrawal state;